MathK02/Segmentation/README.md

 # Segmentation
-This project focuses on semantic segmentation of underwater images using the SUIM dataset
+This project focuses on semantic segmentation of underwater images using the SUIM dataset.

+# Authors
+-Mathéo KINA andd Loan CHALLEAT